Close

 But when you are praying, first forgive anyone you are holding a grudge against, so that your Father in heaven will forgive your sins, too.
 (Mark 11:25)

-You owe God your life because the penalty for sin is death.
 When other people sin against you and you struggle to forgive, remember God’s incredible forgiveness and ask Him to help you forgive as He does.
 When someone has harmed you on a deep level, you may not be able to trust that person again or restore the relationship.
 But you can still forgive and trust God to deliver justice, whether or not you see it in your lifetime.

 15. Prioritize repenting and seeking forgiveness for a healthy spiritual life.